-RxJava is the most important library which is popular among the Android developers.
+RxJava is the most important library which is popular among Android developers.
 It makes our life easy.

-We use RxJava for multithreading, managing background tasks and removing callback hells.
+We use RxJava for multithreading, managing background tasks, and removing callback hells.
 We can solve so many complex use-cases with the help of the RxJava.
 It enables us to do complex things very simple.
 It provides us the power.